-We have a long experience of evaluating change projects and processes in both the public, private and civil sector.
+We have a long experience of evaluating change projects and processes in both the public, private, civil and academic sector.

 1. Evaluating Transnational Private Public Collaboration